Joy-less/Embers/README.md

 Noko is short for "Nokoribi" meaning "embers" in Japanese.

-You can use her branding under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0) license.
+You can use the images in the Assets folder under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0) license.

 ![Made with Embers](Assets/Made%20with%20Embers%20Mini.png)